 By contrast, a diet rich in antioxidant-rich fruits and vegetables, fish, and healthy unsaturated fats has been shown to fight inflammation.
 It’s no wonder, then, that more closely following a Mediterranean diet – which is composed mainly of fruits, vegetables, legumes, olive oil, and fish, and limits dairy, carbs, and meat – is linked with lower prevalence of arthritis.
 Plus, among people with osteoarthritis, those who “eat like a Greek” reported less pain, better physical functioning, and a higher quality of life, according to a 2016 study in the American Journal of Clinical Nutrition.

-Research has shown that certain herbs tamp down inflammation and pain associated with joint and back pain, as well as help in other ways.
+Research has shown that certain herbs and natural ingredients tamp down inflammation and pain associated with joint and back pain, as well as help in other ways.
 Turmeric and boswellia are two of the best when it comes to fighting inflammation, Dr. Rawls says.

-Indeed, one review and meta-analysis of randomized trials published in the Journal of Medicinal Food confirmed the efficacy of turmeric and curcumin supplements in treating arthritis.
-(Curcumin is an anti-inflammatory component in the turmeric plant.)
-In another review from the Cochrane Database of Systematic Reviews, people with osteoarthritis who took supplements with boswellia serrate extract rated their pain 17 percent lower after 90 days compared with those who took placebo.
+Indeed, one review of research in the Journal of Alternative and Complementary Medicine found that curcumin and other curcuminoids — active components in the turmeric plant — demonstrated safe and effective anti-inflammatory activity.
+In another review from the Cochrane Database of Systematic Reviews, people with osteoarthritis who took supplements with boswellia serrate extract rated their pain 17% lower after 90 days compared with those who took a placebo.
 They also reported better physical function.

 Stress and poor sleep can also stoke inflammatory fires in your body, as can toxins.
 “Toxins are collagen crunchers, too,” Dr. Rawls says.
 “We’re exposed to so many in our food and in the air, and they act like free radicals in the body and cause inflammation.”